handsontable/handsontable/docs/content/guides/tools-and-building/modules/modules.md

 } from 'handsontable/i18n';
 ```

-Each translation module contains a different translation package:
+Each module contains a different translation package:

 ::: details Translation modules